IndrajeetPatil/statsExpressions/README.md

 statistical tests on ready-made `ggplot2` plots implemented in `ggstatsplot`, the `statsExpressions` package functions can be used to display these results on any custom plots.

+Here is an example from `ggstatsplot` of what the plots look like when the expressions are displayed in the subtitle-

 <img src="man/figures/README-ggwithinstats1-1.png" align="center" />